A typical graduate student seeking a PhD in physics or in physics and astronomy would follow a path such as this:

 - Learn about the fundamentals of physics and astronomy in formal courses such as PHY 407 Quantum Mechanics, PHY 415 Electromagnetic Theory, PHY 403 Modern Statistics and Exploration of Large Data Sets and PHY 418 Statistical Mechanics.

-- Learn to teach physics and/or astronomy by serving as a teaching assistant, fulfilling the two semester teaching assistant requirement for our program
+- Learn to teach physics and/or astronomy by serving as a teaching assistant, fulfilling the two semester teaching assistant requirement for our program.
+The vast majority of our graduate students complete the teaching requirement in the first two semester of the program.

 It usually takes five to seven years to complete the PhD program.
+The length of the program is entirely dependent upon your progress through coursework and research, and is different for each student.
 Along the way, students develop the skills to create and conduct innovative research, advancing the frontiers of physics or astronomy.

 Please contact Laura Blumkin, Graduate Program Coordinator (email@example.com), with any questions.